License GuideSOC 31-9091

 Read more

-Dental assistants work under a dentist's supervision, handling both clinical and administrative tasks.
-In the treatment room, they prepare equipment, sterilize instruments, ready patients for procedures, and assist during exams and cleanings.
-They also educate patients on proper oral hygiene.
-Outside the clinic, they schedule appointments, maintain patient records, process insurance claims, and manage billing.
-The role requires attention to detail and strong communication skills.
+A dental assistant works under a dentist's supervision, handling both clinical and administrative tasks.
+In the treatment room, they prepare equipment and sterilize instruments, ready patients for procedures, and assist the dentist during examinations and care.
+They teach patients proper brushing and flossing techniques.
+Outside the operatory, they schedule appointments, maintain patient records, process insurance claims, and manage billing.
+The role combines hands-on clinical support with office management responsibilities.

 The Exam